Neubrandenburg: History

-The first Christian monks in the area were Premonstratensian in Broda Abbey, a monastery at the shore (about 1240).
+The region had been left largely empty during the Migration Period and was re-settled by Slavs who then formed the Veleti, starting in the 7th century.
+Frankish and Saxon influence increased since the late 8th century but suffered several setbacks.
+After final subjugation by the Saxons in the mid-12th century, German colonisation greatly intensified after 1200.
+The first Christian monks in the area were Premonstratensians at Broda Abbey, a monastery by the lakeshore (about 1240).
 The foundation of the city known as of Neubrandenburg took place in 1248, when the Margrave of Brandenburg decided to build a settlement in the northern part of his fief, naming it after the older city of Brandenburg further south.
 In 1292, the city and the surrounding area became part of Mecklenburg.

 The city flourished as a trade centre until the Thirty Years' War (1618–48), when this position was lost due to incessant warfare.
 During the dramatic advance of the Swedish army of Gustavus Adolphus into Germany, the city was garrisoned by Swedes, but it was retaken by Imperial Catholic League forces in 1631.
 During this campaign, it was widely reported that the Catholic forces killed many of the Swedish and Scottish soldiers while they were surrendering.
 Later, according to the Scottish soldier of fortune Robert Munro, 18th Baron of Foulis, when the Swedes themselves adopted a "no prisoners" policy, they would cut short any pleas for mercy with the cry of "New Brandenburg!".
 The city, therefore, played an unconscious role in the escalation of brutality of one of history's most brutal wars.

+Neubrandenburg was one of two Vorderstädte (lit. primary cities) of the duchy of Mecklenburg, i.e. it represented the interests of the cities and towns at the regional assembly (the Landtag or diet).
+From 1701 to 1934, it formed a part of Mecklenburg-Strelitz, a small, primarily rural, and socio-economically backward state of northeastern Germany, being its largest or second-largest city (closely tied with Neustrelitz, the capital).
+From 1856 to 1863, Fritz Reuter, the most successful author of Low German literature and one of the best-sold German authors of the 19th century, lived here.
+In 1864, Neubrandenburg was connected to Berlin by railway, and developed some modest industry, mostly connected with the needs of the predominant agricultural sector of the region.